-Landlord Action keeps clients’ affairs confidential and only has conversations and correspondence with landlords and agents named on the case and solicitors and advocates acting on their behalf unless we suspect that a transaction involves money laundering and we may be required to disclose it to the Serious and Organised Crime Agency.
+(a) Clients’ affairs are kept confidential.
+We only have conversations and correspondence with landlords and agents named on the case and solicitors and advocates acting on their behalf unless we suspect money laundering in which we may be required to disclose it to the Serious and Organised Crime Agency.

 It is a legal requirement for solicitors to obtain evidence of their clients’ identity and sometimes people related to the client or case.
 To meet the Money Laundering Guidelines we use an electronic ID checking service provided by Creditsafe, a registered Credit Reference Agency.
 For these searches, we need a copy of your passport or driving licence and a utility bill (less than three months old) in your name at your home address.
-We may use Personal Information you provide in order to make appropriate anti-fraud checks.
-The information may be disclosed to a credit reference or fraud prevention agency, which may keep a record of it.
+By instructing us you agree to this information being provided to Creditsafe to produce an appropriate anti-fraud check.
+If we use a different credit reference agency we will let you know.

-After completing a case, we need to keep a file stored for 6 years.
-Files will be safely destroyed after 6 years.
-To retrieve your file from storage the fee is £80 +VAT.
+After completing a case, we are required to retain files for six years.
+Files will be safely destroyed after seven years.
+To retrieve your file from storage or to produce a file from our electronic records, the fee is £100.

-(a) You may end your instructions to us in writing at any time.
+(a) You may end your instructions to us in writing at any time if you wish to end the action, the tenant vacates the property or you wish to act for yourself or use another legal representative.
 We may keep all your documents while fees are owed.
-We will move the case, at no fee, to a solicitor you choose once all monies owed to us have been paid.
+We will move your case, at no fee, to a solicitor you choose once all monies owed to us have been paid.

-(e) If, after you send us the ‘Step1 Information Form’ or ‘Step2 Information Form’, you don’t supply ALL paperwork and information within 30 days of us requesting them, the file will be closed unless you have made special arrangements with us to put the file on hold.
-For Step1 cases there will be no refund of fees.
-For Step2 cases you will only be refunded the court fee and advocate fee (if any).
+(e) If, after you send us a step 1 or 2 instruction form, you do not supply paperwork and information as requested within 30 days, the file will be closed unless you have made special arrangements with us to put the file on hold.

 (f) If you decide to terminate a trace after we have sent out the trace request, you will receive no refund.

-(i) If you decide to do something yourself at court without us, or move an existing case to another solicitor, or apply for a bailiff without us, you must take us off the record using form N434.
-If you do not take us off the record we will charge you an admin fee of £180.
-This is because the court will continue to contact us and we will be obliged to make file notes and communicate with you.
+(h) If you decide to do something yourself at court without us, or move an existing case to another solicitor, or apply for a bailiff without us, you must take us off the record using form N434.
+If you do not take us off the record we will charge you £600 to cover continued communication, admin, our application to come off record and the court fees.

-(k) Any corrections you want to make to information you have previously supplied must be made in writing.
-If we have already used the previously supplied information you may be required to start the entire, or part of the, process again and so forfeit any fees already paid.
+(i) Corrections you wish to make to information you have previously supplied must be made in writing.
+If we have already used the previously supplied information you may need to start the entire, or part of the, process again and so forfeit any fees already paid.

-(m) We may decide to stop acting for you, only with good reason (e.g. if you don’t pay a bill, we are unable to obtain instructions from you, or there’s a conflict of interest).
-We will give you reasonable notice that we will stop acting for you.
+(k) We may decide to stop acting for you, only with good reason (e.g. if you do not pay a bill, we are unable to obtain instructions from you, or there’s a conflict of interest).
+We will give you reasonable notice that we will cease acting for you.

-We want to give you our best attention at all times, so if you have a complaint about our service, please write to Julie Herbert.
-If you are not satisfied with her response, write to Justin Selig, the Senior Member of the Practice.
-If you are not satisfied with our handling of your complaint, you can ask the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ or you can firstname.lastname@example.org to consider the complaint.
-Normally you need to bring a complaint to the Legal Ombudsman within 6 months of receiving a final written response from us about your complaint.
+We want to give you our best attention at all times, however if you have a complaint about our service or a bill then we have a complaints policy which is available on our website or we will send you a copy if you ask for it.
+If you are not satisfied with our handling of your complaint, you can then ask the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ, Tel: 0300 555 0333 or you can email email@example.com to consider the complaint.
+Normally you need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint.

-(a) If you need clarification on any of these terms of business please emailLegal@LandlordAction.co.uk
+(a) If you need clarification on any of these terms of business please email firstname.lastname@example.org